 - Calling the DTA Assistance Line at 877-382-2363.
 Enter your SSN/year of birth to hear an automated messaged with your monthly SNAP amount.

 - Call the EBT Customer Service number to check your balance: 800-997-2555 (thenumber on the back of your EBT card).

 - If you have urgent questions for a DTA worker, you can also call the DTA Assistance Line.
-There may be disconnects due to high call volume or long wait times to speak with a worker.

 What if I need help food shopping?